NikiforovAll/nikiforovall.github.io/_posts/2019-11-30-nikiforovall-setup.md

 ### WSL Setup

 But first, let's see how we set up brand new WSL instance.
-Here I list available linux distros and unregister ubuntu-18.04
+Here I list available Linux distros and unregister ubuntu-18.04

 ![setup-1](/assets/nikiforovall-setup/test1.gif)